tsaoyu/blog/_posts/2020-04-30-opengpg-card.md

 ```

-The smart card can now be used as a normal pgp key in your workflow.
+The smart card can now be used as a normal PGP key in your workflow.
-In my own workflow, there are some use cases I do enjoy using the smart card.
+In my workflow, there are some use cases I do enjoy using the smart card.

 ## Git signing

-Git commit can be submit to the repository by anyone who have a write access.
+Git commit can be submitted to the repository by anyone who has write access.
 The information of committer can be arbitrarily assigned using git
 config.
 Git signing is a proper way to prove the identity of the committer.

-### Upload your public pgp key to GitHub
+### Upload your public PGP key to GitHub

-Get your public key from GunPG:
+Get your public key from GnuPG:
 ```
 gpg --armour --export YOUR_EMAIL_ADD
 ```
 and paste that into [https://github.com/settings/keys](https://github.com/settings/keys).

 ### Setup Git GPG key
+Git let GnuPG sign the commit and you only have to inform which key to use if you have multiple signing keys.
+Git might able to find the right key if there is only one key but to be more secure it is better to confirm which key you are having on the card.

 ```
 git config --global user.signingkey YOURKEY_SIGNATURE